-Myth Buster: Do Pitbulls Actually Have the Most Aggressive Tendencies?
+Myth Buster: Are Pitbulls Aggressive Dogs?

 - In 2009, the Children’s Hospital of Philadelphia released a five-year review of dog-bite injuries.
 The review states that 51 percent of attacks were made by pit bulls.